openreview/openreview-expertise/README.md

 Open a screen with `screen`

-Open a zsh shell on a CPU node with 24 cores and 120G of memory:
+Open a zsh shell on a CPU node with 24 cores and 120G of memory (N,.=:

 `srun --pty --mem=120G --mincpus=24 --partition=cpu /bin/zsh`